PeppeL-G/course-material/src/lectures/report-writing/README.md

 There are some common mistakes students do the first time they try to write a report describing the project work they've done.
 In this lecture some of those mistakes are covered so you can avoid doing them yourself.
 But first some important theory to know before you start writing your report.

 ## What is a project?
 Most reports are associated with a project, so you must have a good understanding of what a project is before you write a report on one.
-[Wikipedia's Project page](https://en.wikipedia.org/wiki/Project) has a long definition of the term, but let us focus on projects that involves the creation of software of some kind only.
-A project is always about a problem that should be solved and the solution you create that solves that problem, and in our case the solution will involve the creation of some kind of software.
+[Wikipedia's Project page](https://en.wikipedia.org/wiki/Project) has a long definition of the term, but let us only focus on projects where the goal is to implement some software.
+A project is always about a problem that should be solved, and the solution (in this case the software) you create should solve that problem.

 ### The problem
 The goal with the software you create is to get people to use it (no point in creating something no one will use).
 Why would they use it?
 Because it will help them in some way.
-So the first thing you should decide in a project work is: *What is the problem people are having and that we try to solve in this project*?
+So the first thing you should decide in a project work is: *What is the problem people are having that we will try to solve in this project*?
 Examples of problems are:

 * Crossing the road is dangerous.
 * Waiting (in line, at a bus stop, at the traffic lights, etc.) is boring AND a waste of time (two problems in one).